-ASR 1000 platform is supported for CUBE with CVP Solution, according to the Hardware and System Software Specification for Cisco Unified Customer Voice Portal (Unified CVP) Release 9.0 (1).
-For ASR limitations, please see the Solution Reference Network Design, (SRND) Gateway Options chapter (7), Cisco Unified Border Element section (5).
+ASR 1000 platform is supported for CUBE with CVP Solution, according to the Hardware and System Software Specification for Cisco Unified Customer Voice Portal.
+For ASR limitations, see the Cisco Unified Customer Voice Portal Design Guide.

 CUBE on ISR gateways is supported.
 Also, survivability service is supported on the CUBE gateway.